murphyhjohn/avocado-prices/README.md

 ## Description of Contents

+`assignment` contains the assignment instructions.

+`data/raw` contains the raw data used in this project.

+`figures` contains .png files of the figures and tables (had to be saved as png from SAS) that are included in the final manuscript.

-`code` contains all SAS code files used for data cleaning and analysis.
-See additional documentation in that folder.
+`submission-files` contains all files that were submitted for the assignment including SAS code used for data cleaning and analysis.

-`data` contains the raw an processed data used in this project.
-See additional documentation in that folder for more details.

 `manuscript` contains the final manuscript file.